Surefire Signs Your Loved One is Abusing Opioids [Fentanyl, Heroin]

 According to one study, users who abused heroin and methadone had similar brain damage to someone with Alzheimer’s.
 The damage affected those areas of the brain responsible for learning and emotional well-being.

 More specifically, the affected regions were the prefrontal cortex, basal ganglia, and amygdala.
 The prefrontal cortex is the part of the brain responsible for thinking.
-The basal ganglia is the part of the brain where habits form.
+The basal ganglia are the part of the brain where habits form.

 Many of the changes seen in the brain are related to addiction.
 But it is not the only long-term effect on the brain.
 What these studies show us is many parts of the brain are experiencing damage.